 One of the best things about South Korea is it’s a land filled with a rich cultural heritage.
-While these cultural gems form the heart of a list of famous landmarks in South Korea, in recent years, the country has seen a simultaneous cultural emergence and tremendous growth in its technological industries.
+While these cultural gems form the heart of a list of famous landmarks in South Korea, the country has seen simultaneous cultural emergence and tremendous growth in its technological industries in recent years.
 Famed the world over for the influence of K-Pop, Korean skincare and beauty, South Korea is becoming more and more influential over the west.

-There are so many spectacular natural landmarks in South Korea too, such as the Sobaek Mountains, volcanic islands off its coast and breath-taking valleys and stunning waterfalls.
-Here are 20 famous, natural and historical landmarks in South Korea you simply cannot miss when visiting.
+There are so many spectacular natural landmarks in South Korea, such as the Sobaek Mountains, volcanic islands off its coast, breathtaking valleys, and stunning waterfalls.
+Here are 20 famous, natural and historical landmarks in South Korea you cannot miss when visiting.

 - 20 Landmarks in South Korea

 - Historical Landmarks in South Korea